alphagov/govuk-design-system/src/community/design-system-day/session-information.md

 Ciandelle Hughes, Calvin Lau and Steve Messer
 11:00 - 11.30

+In this show and tell you will hear about the work the GOV.UK Design System team have been up to over the last 12 months.
+You'll hear about the work we have done with amazing contributors and where we are planning to head over next.

 ### How design systems manage contributions
 Caroline Jarrett, Frankie Roberto, Vicky Teinaki and Ellis Capon